It’s not so much that I’m lacking the creativity, it’s just that I always think about who is going to see it.

 And then, I have to say, it’s just awkward.
 Procreation is a really personal thing… you know???

 Another thing that’s weird about the ‘announcement‘, whether on-line or not, is the touchy taboo we’ve created around openly speaking of pregnancy before 12 weeks.
 That really needs to go.
 It’s one thing if you WANT to keep it a secret.
 But, whether the pregnancy is a secret or not, it’s still something that has happened and it should be totally cool to tell people early.
-I told a few people, in person, around 7 weeks and they told me to get back to them when I was 12 weeks, just to make sure it was, like… you know ‘real‘….
+Moreover, when you have gone through an ultrasound, Bloomsburg, PA, or wherever you live and are absolutely sure about it, then what’s wrong with announcing?
+For me, I told a few people, in person, around 7 weeks and they told me to get back to them when I was 12 weeks, just to make sure it was, like… you know ‘real‘….

 Anyway, it’s something I’ve thought a lot about.